CreativeAcer/LeakLens/README.md

 Born from a pentest finding.
 Built to make sure it doesn't happen again.

-**Scan.Detect.Secure.**
-Find Exposed Secrets Before Attackers Do LeakLens scans your internal file shares to detect passwords, hashes, API keys, and sensitive identifiers
+**ScanDetectSecure** Find Exposed Secrets Before Attackers Do LeakLens scans your internal file shares to detect passwords, hashes, API keys, and sensitive identifiers

 ---

 ## Requirements